• Truth matters

 The ideals and goals of the program are encapsulated in the program’s Latin motto, Semina sapientiae disserere sub Sedes Sapientiae—Seeds of wisdom discussed (or sown) at the Seat of Wisdom.

-The “seeds of wisdom” referred to in the motto are the great ideas of the Western intellectual tradition; the “Seat of Wisdom” is a reference to the patroness of our school under one of her more poetic titles.
+The “seeds of wisdom” referred to in the motto are the great ideas of the Western intellectual tradition; the “Seat of Wisdom” is a reference to the patroness of our school.
 The sowing and discussing of ideas takes place in the Seat of Wisdom seminars.

 WHAT DO CLASSES LOOK LIKE?